British School (c.1900) / Egypt – The Ram Headed Sphinxes of Karnak

 1 in stock

-Oil on canvas displayed in its original glazed and gilded oak frame with an embossed copper emblem of the winged sun pinned to the top.
-There are several handwritten inscriptions on the back of the stretcher including the title.
-Overall the condition is very good.
+A very unusual oil painting on canvas displayed in its original glazed and gilded oak frame with an embossed copper emblem of the winged sun pinned to the top.
+There are several indistinct handwritten inscriptions on the back of the stretcher including the title.
+The frame is very much in the Arts and Crafts style so would date the picture from the late 19th or early part of the 20th century.
+The inscriptions are written in English, and the manner in which the picture is painted suggests the artist is a competent amateur, perhaps an archeologist or tourist recording important historical sights in Egypt.

 Canvas: 24 x 16 in.
 (61 x 40.5 cm.)